Optical downconverter

 the frequency summing $\omega_3 = \omega_1 - \omega_2$ is simply a statement that energy is conserved.

 In a common ODC application, light from a tunable infrared laser is combined with light from a fixed frequency visible laser to produce a microwave created by a wave mixing process.

-The ODC use milimeteric microwave cavity that include photonic crystal that provide by two signal frequency light source.
+The ODC use millimetric microwave cavity that include photonic crystal that provide by two signal frequency light source.
 The microwave is detected by the cavity antenna.